iagodahlem/eventemmiter/README.md

 # eventsemitter

-Event emitter for node and browser.
+Event emitter for node.
+Did it only for fun.
+Use by your own risk.

 ## License